sok-og-skriv/sok-og-skriv-web/docs/en/writing/README.md

 # Writing

 Academic writing has certain formal requirements.
-In order to write a good thesis, you must satisfy academic standards with regard to language, style, structure, and to the content of your thesis.
-Another important aspect is of course the correct use of [sources.](/en/sources-and-referencing/how-to-cite.html)
+In order to write a good thesis, you must satisfy academic standards with regard to language, style, structure and content.

 <Figure
   src="/images/illustrasjoner_skriving_500x450.png"